Physics-Informed Machine Learning SS 2026

 Apply to Problems

 Exercise handouts are given beforehand.
-During exercise class TAs give you hints on how to solve them and explain any questions about previous exercise.
-Computational problems can be solved in any programing language, however, the solutions will be in Python.
+During exercise class, TAs give you hints on how to solve them and explain any questions about the previous exercise.
+Computational problems can be solved in any programming language.
+However, the solutions will be in Python.

 Download